Deducteam/hol2dk/README.md

 hol2dk file.lp $theorem_number
 ```

-Generating lp files in parallel
+Generating dk/lp files in parallel
 ----------------------------------------

 Dk/lp file generation is linear in the size of dumped files.
 For big
-dumped files, we provide a command to make file generation in parallel
+dumped files, we provide a command to do file generation in parallel
 using `make`.
-For the moment, this is only available for lp file
-generation.

 ```
 hol2dk file.lp --part 7 # number of processors you can run in parallel
 ```

-generates a Makefile `file.mk` to generate lp files in parallel:
+generates a Makefile `file.mk` to generate dk/lp files in parallel:

 ```
+make -j 7 -f file.mk dk
-make -j 7 -f file.mk
+make -j 7 -f file.mk lp
 ```

 Checking the generated dk file
 ------------------------------

-**Requirement:** dedukti 2.7, lambdapi 2.3 or [kocheck](https://github.com/01mf02/kontroli-rs)
+**Requirement:** lambdapi 2.3, dedukti 2.7 or [kocheck](https://github.com/01mf02/kontroli-rs)

 To check the generated dk file with dkcheck, do:
 ```